 Be sure to follow the path and the instructions which direct you to keep to the path to avoid erosion.

 You’ll see a sign saying Catbells Fell (1 hour).
 In distance, it’s just over 1 km to the top but be prepared for plenty of stops on route to stop and enjoy the views of the fells all around you.

 Wainwright fell height: 575 m

 After a picnic and photo stop, you can continue on to the next fell Maiden Moor.
-Now I should point out that as I started walking late, I was losing the light here!

 The great thing about this fell is you can look back towards Catbells and the path that you’ve walked along.